tjackson8817/Beacon-Target-List/README.md

 ## Known limitations

+- **SEC EDGAR's SIC-code company search appears unreliable as implemented.**
+  Real testing has shown it returning zero results even for large, well-populated SIC codes (e.g. 8742, Management Consulting), which is a stronger signal than "these industries have no filers" — more likely this specific legacy `cgi-bin/browse-edgar` endpoint doesn't behave the way older documentation describes anymore.
+Until this is root-caused, **"Skip AI enrichment" (quick/free mode) may return few or zero companies**, since it depends entirely on this endpoint.
+Running with AI enrichment enabled (the default, unchecked) doesn't have this problem, since company discovery there comes from Claude's web search, not this endpoint — that's the more reliable path right now, even though it costs more per run.
 - The NAICS→SIC crosswalk table in `scripts/build_target_list.py` covers
   only the codes most relevant to OT cyber consulting out of the box;
   other codes fall back to asking Claude for the mapping, which is not as